+The carrying amount of the Stifel Note (see Note 6) approximates fair value due to the short duration of time that has elapsed since the amendment to the loan and security agreement.
 The carrying amount of the Alsop Louie Convertible Note (see Note 6) approximates fair value due to the short duration of time that has elapsed since the note has been issued.